-As a general rule, a grant may not finance the entire cost of the action or the entire operating expenditure of a beneficiary body, with the following exceptions.
+As a general rule, a grant may not finance the entire cost of the action or the entire operating expenditure of a beneficiary, with the following exceptions.

 The contracting authority must be in a position to show that financing in full is essential to carry out the action in question and must substantiate its award decision accordingly.
-Prior approval by the European Commission must be sought before any decision is made.
+Under indirect management, the contracting authority must inform the European Commission in the evaluation report about the decision to authorise full financing (event to be reported).

 For instance, the financing of an action in full may be authorised in the following cases, save where prohibited by the basic act: